-Its Ukrainian name is related to the noun ‘рід’ (a gender, a generation).
+The Ukrainian name for this one is related to the noun ‘рід’ (a gender, a generation).

-You can think of the Genitive case in Ukrainian as the equivalent to English ‘of something’.
-So ‘The Constitution of Ukraine’ – ‘Конституція України’.
+You can think of Genitive case in Ukrainian as an equivalent to when we say ‘of something’ in English.
+So, ‘The Constitution of Ukraine’ becomes ‘Конституція України’.

-You can also use Genitive case to say ‘from something’ or ‘from somewhere’ because it tells you where it originates from.
+You can also use Genitive case to say ‘from something’ or ‘from somewhere’, because it tells you where it originates from.
 Another use of the Genitive case is like the English possessive construction with apostrophe ‘s to say that something belongs to someone.
 You also use Genitive case in negative sentences (немає риби – there is no fish).

 3) Dative case or Давальний відмінок

 The Ukrainian name for the Dative case is related to the verb ‘давати’ (to give).

 The dative case is very similar to English’s indirect object.
 So, in the example ‘I gave the dog a ball’, dog would be the indirect object and would take the Dative case in Ukrainian.

-The Dative case in Ukrainian can also be used for a couple other things but, in general, we can think of the Dative case as the ‘indirect object case’.
-By the way, we see the Dative case in, ‘Слава Україні!’. – ‘Glory to Ukraine!’
+The Dative case in Ukrainian can also be used for a couple of other things, but, in general, we can think of the Dative case as the ‘indirect object case’.
+By the way, we see the Dative case in ‘Слава Україні!’ – ‘Glory to Ukraine!’

 4) Accusative case or Знахідний відмінок

 Its Ukrainian name is related to the verb ‘знаходити’ (to find).

-Accusative case in Ukrainian is basically the direct object (the noun that takes the initial action of the verb).
-To form simple sentences like ‘I love Ukraine’ – ‘Я люблю Україну’, you need to use the Accusative case.
+Accusative case in Ukrainian is basically the direct object (the noun that is being acted upon).
+We use it to form simple sentences like ‘I love Ukraine’ – ‘Я люблю Україну’.

 5) Instrumental case or Орудний відмінок